cheatsheet1999/FrontEndCollection/Interview/CS Fundementals.md

 ```

 In this example, `Shape` is an interface that defines a single method `area()`.
 The `Rectangle` and `Circle` classes both implement this interface, providing their own implementation of the `area()` method.
 The getArea function takes an instance of any object that implements the Shape interface and calls its `area()` method.
 By using the `Shape` interface, the `getArea` function is able to operate on both rectangles and circles, which are different types of shapes.
 This is an example of polymorphism, where a single function can be used with different types of objects.

+## 2. When you type a URL into a website, the following process happens:

+The browser sends a request to the DNS (Domain Name System) resolver to get the IP address of the server associated with the domain name in the URL.

+The DNS resolver returns the IP address of the server to the browser, which then sends an HTTP (HyperText Transfer Protocol) request to the server using that IP address.

+The server processes the request and returns an HTTP response, which includes the status code, headers, and body (e.g. HTML, CSS, JavaScript) of the requested web page.

+The browser uses the information in the HTTP response to render the web page and display it to the user.

+The browser also caches the resources required to display the web page, such as images and stylesheets, to speed up subsequent requests for the same page.

+Note: This is a high-level overview of the process and does not cover all details, such as SSL/TLS encryption, HTTP redirects, or browser-side caching.